-SCB 701 course.
+SCB 701.
 Structural and Computational Biophysics Journal Club.
 (1) Seminal and current publications in structural and computational biophysics are read and discussed.
 Each week a member of the class makes an oral presentation on a chosen publication and leads the ensuing discussion.
 P-Admission to the SCB graduate track or POI.
 Fetrow

-SCB course.
-Introduction to Structural and Computational Biophysics.
-(1) Lectures and discussions on research topics in the filed of structural and computational biophysics and biochemistry.
+SCB 710.
+Research Topics in Structural and Computational Biophysics.
+(1) Lectures and discussions on research topics in the field of structural and computational biophysics and biochemistry.
 Topics depend on the specialty of the instructors in a given semester.
 P-Admission to the SCB graduate track or POI.
 Fetrow.